 My name is Katie Orchard.

-I'm an artist from New York, and I've been living in San Diego for the past six years.
+I'm an artist from New York, and I've been living in San Diego since 2012.

-I work as a Project Manager and Product Manager for Einstein Industries, an online marketing company in the health care and legal fields.
+I work as a Product Manager and Interim-Content Manager for Einstein Industries, an online marketing company in the health care and legal fields.

 The first time I picked up an oil pastel, which is like an oil paint in a crayon form, was on accident.
 They were lying around in my art room in middle school when I didn't feel like painting with acrylics or drawing with charcoal.
 I honestly can't remember when I got my first set of oil pastels either, it just feels like I've always had them.